bbaral/AME394/README.md

 # AME394
-Fall16 - AME394 Programming for Internet of Things
+Fall16 -  Programming for Internet of Things

+This is my class repo